 If walking from Tubac to Tumacácori, the one-way, four-mile trail ends at the remains of the church of the Mission San José de Tumacácori.
 It’s a fascinating way to end a walk through history.

 If you’re lucky like I was on the day that I visited, there will be a shuttle to take you one-way and you may even get a taste of warm, homemade tortillas outside the mission at Tumacácori.

-Length: Just over four miles from Tumacácori to Tubac
+It is just over four miles from Tumacácori to Tubac.

-Stamps Earned: Tumacácori National Historic Park and Juan Bautista de Anza National Historic Trail.
+Tumacácori National Historical Park and Juan Bautista de Anza National Historic Trail.

 A bonus visit to Tubac Presidio State Park and an “I Hike for Health” pin if you walk four miles.